horseee/horseee.github.io/_pages/about.md

 🌱 The acceleration of training: dataset distillation and coreset
 🌿 Compression under low-resource setting, e.g., data-free distillation.

-I have published several papers in NeurIPS, EMNLP, IJCAI and CVPR.
+I have published several papers in NeurIPS, CVPR, EMNLP, IJCAI.
 You can find more information about my publications in [Google Scholar](https://scholar.google.com/citations?user=jFUKS0oAAAAJ&hl=en)

 # 🔥 News
+- *2024.06*: &nbsp;We announce our new work, Learning-to-Cache, an improved version of DeepCache on the diffusion transformers.
+Check our [oaoer](https://arxiv.org/abs/2406.01733) and [code](https://github.com/horseee/learning-to-cache)!
+- *2024.06*: &nbsp;One co-authored paper accepted by Interspeech'24!
 - *2024.02*：&nbsp;DeepCache is accepted by CVPR'24!
 - *2023.12*: &nbsp;🌟Our new work, DeepCache, accelerates Diffusion Models for FREE!
 Check our [paper](https://arxiv.org/abs/2312.00858) and [code](https://github.com/horseee/DeepCache)!
 - *2023.09*: &nbsp;Two papers are accepted by NeurIPS'23.